 11. Turn the Music Up

-There are many studies showing how music can improve people’s focus amongst other things.
+There are many studies showing how music can improve people’s focus, among other things.
 A good playlist can act as a pair of blinders, filling your mind so that distractions can’t get in your way.

 The only catch with this is that the music should be instrumental preferably or contain lyrics that you don’t understand.
 The reason for that is lyrics can crowd your thoughts and compete for your attention span.